John Ryder (bishop): Life

-In 1721 Ryder was appointed as vicar of Nuneaton and held the living until his appointment as Church of Ireland bishop of Killaloe by letters patent of 30 January 1742.
+In 1721, Ryder was appointed as vicar of Nuneaton and held the living until his appointment as Church of Ireland bishop of Killaloe by letters patent of 30 January 1742.
 He was consecrated in St Bridget's, Dublin, on 21 February.
 Only a year later he was translated to the see of Down and Connor, and was further promoted, in March 1752, to be archbishop of Tuam and bishop of Ardagh.
 His views were evangelical.

-Ryder spent his later years at Nice, where he died on 4 February 1775 from the effects of a fall from his horse.
+Ryder spent his later years at Nice, where he died on 4 February 1775, aged 77 or 78, from the effects of a fall from his horse.
 He was buried on 6 February in a ground near the shore, purchased for Protestant burials by the British consul.
 The area was later eroded by the sea.

 His daughter Catherine married a John Hamilton and, travelling on the Continent, met and became a dear friend of Yekaterina Romanovna Vorontsova-Dashkova, a major figure of the Russian Enlightenment.
-Princess Dashkov came to Ireland and spent time with the family.
+Princess Dashkova came to Ireland and spent time with the family.
 Two of John Ryder's relations, Martha and Katherine Wilmot went to Russia to renew the friendship.